Walking Football With PNE

 “There are no barriers here; it doesn’t matter about your ability, how old you are or whether you’re male or female, we are all treated the same."

-Since introducing the scheme in 2015, the Trust are delighted with the popularity of the sessions with just under 50 participants taking part every week - Because of its success on a club and national level, Preston North End are represented in various walking football tournaments throughout the north west, including an appearance in Sport Relief's 2016 Five Live A Side fundraiser where the group played alongside ex pros and current television pundits Robbie Savage and Alan Shearer.
+Since introducing the scheme in 2015, the Trust have been delighted with the popularity of the sessions with just over 50 participants taking part every week.
+Because of its success, Preston North End are represented in various walking football tournaments throughout the north west, including an appearance in Sport Relief's 2016 Five Live A Side fundraiser, where the group played alongside ex pros and current television pundits Robbie Savage and Alan Shearer.